awsdocs/amazon-s3-userguide/doc_source/managing-acls.md

    + **Objects** – **List** or **Write**
    + **Bucket ACL** – **Read** or **Write**

    The *owner* refers to the AWS account root user, not an AWS Identity and Access Management \(IAM\) user\.
-For more information about the root user, see [The AWS Account Root User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html) in the *IAM User Guide*\.
+For more information about the root user, see [The AWS account root user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html) in the *IAM User Guide*\.

 1. To grant or undo permissions for the general public \(everyone on the internet\), beside **Everyone \(public access\)**, clear or select from the following ACL permissions:
    + **Objects** – **List**